google/WebFundamentals/src/content/en/fundamentals/progressive-web-apps/prpl.md

 {% include "web/_shared/contributors/addyosmani.html" %}

-Dogfood: PRPL is a pattern we believe makes sense for applications that can be granularly served.
-It is currently considered **experimental**; however, we plan to publish more data on where it works well in the future.
+Dogfood: PRPL is a new pattern we feel has great potential.
+At this stage, we welcome experimentation with it while we iterate on the ideas in the pattern and collect more data on where it offers the greatest benefits.

 The mobile web is too slow.
 Over the years the web has evolved from a document-centric platform to a first-class application platform.
 Thanks to